inferno-framework/inferno-framework.github.io/docs/concepts.md

-A distributable set of tests and tools built and packaged using Inferno to help testers evaluate the conformance of a system to FHIR-based specification requirements, relevant FHIR Implementation Guides, and any additional requirements.
+A distributable set of tests and tools built and packaged using Inferno to help testers evaluate the conformance of a system to base FHIR specification requirements, relevant FHIR Implementation Guides, and any additional requirements.
 Test Kits are primarily composed of one or more Test Suites, but may include other tools such as FHIR resource validators or reference implementations.